Australia's East Gets Drenched By Rain, And Flood Warnings Replace Fire Alerts

 It's not yet certain how much the rain will do to ease the severe drought that has gripped much of southeastern Australia.
 But Morgan said, "It's hard to imagine fires still burning along the south coast following the expected rain."

 Fire officials in New South Wales, had announced they were "over the moon" when sustained rains started falling, saying more than 40 fires were still burning, including at least 17 that weren't yet contained.
-As of Thursday, more than a thousand firefighters were still battling blazes in the state.
+As of Thursday, more than a thousand firefighters were still battling bushfires in the state.

 But on Friday, the NSW Rural Fire Service announced "a significant shift in focus today from fires to floods," saying the torrential rains had forced it to abruptly reconfigure its operations center to cope with the rush of flood-related emergencies, including swift water rescues.

 Around 2,500 calls for help came in during 24 hours, Deputy Commissioner Daniel Austin of the State Emergency Service, noting that about 500 of the calls came from the Sydney area.
-Those calls ranged from drivers who had become trapped after attempting to drive through high waters to people whose homes were flooded.
+Those calls ranged from drivers who tried to drive through high waters and got trapped to people whose homes had been flooded.

-In addition to floods, the rain could raise the risk of contamination of drinking water, as the runoff will bring ash from the watershed into an important reservoir created by the Warragamba Dam in New South Wales, which supplies much of the water in Sydney.
-David Harris, CEO of the state's water agency, says teams are using booms and other methods to try to reduce how much sediment reaches the reservoir.
+The heavy rains also could raise the risk of contaminated drinking water, as the runoff will sweep ash from the watershed into an important reservoir created by the Warragamba Dam in New South Wales, which supplies much of the water to Sydney.
+The CEO of the state's water agency, David Harris, says teams are using booms and other methods to try to reduce the amount of sediment that reaches the reservoir.

 Harris also said the rain will bring "a really welcome improvement" to the dam's water level, raising it from 43% to at least 47%, according to predictions.

-The east isn't the only part of Australia that's currently under a weather warning: In Western Australia, Tropical Cyclone Damien, a Category 3 storm, is expected to strengthen further before making landfall late Friday or early Saturday, local time.
+The southeast isn't the only part of Australia that's currently under a weather warning: In Western Australia, Tropical Cyclone Damien, a Category 3 storm, was expected to strengthen further before making landfall late Friday or early Saturday, local time.

-When it hits the Pilbara coast, it could bring "very destructive" wind gusts of more than 140 mph to areas such as Port Hedland and Karratha, the BOM warns.
+When it hits the Pilbara coast, Damien could bring "very destructive" wind gusts of more than 140 mph to areas such as Port Hedland and Karratha, the BOM warns.